draeger-lab/refinegems/docs/source/development.rst

 We use the autoDocstring extension (njpwerner.autodocstring) for VSCode with the google format to generate function docstrings.
 To ensure a nice looking sphinx documentation, we add ``-`` to all variables that are passed as Args.
 And tuple returns are written as follows:

-If you use VSCode, a mustache file for the documentation style that can be integrated into VSCode can be found in the ``dev``` directory.
+If you use VSCode, a `mustache file for the documentation style <https://github.com/draeger-lab/refinegems/blob/dev-2/dev/docstring-format.mustache>`__ that can be integrated into VSCode (`dev <https://github.com/draeger-lab/refinegems/tree/dev-2/dev>`__ directory of refineGEMs).

 .. code:: python
     :linenos: